motokimura/spacenet_building_detection/README.md

 # SpaceNet Building Detection

-This repository privide some python scripts and jupyter notebooks to train and evaluate convolutional neural networks which extracts buildings from satellite images.
+This repository privides some python scripts and jupyter notebooks to train and evaluate convolutional neural networks which extracts buildings from satellite images.

 ## Dependency